In this article, we’re going to take a deeper look at social media strategy and answer the question, should I be everywhere?

 By setting up a camera in portrait orientation & another in landscape orientation, you can record a video for both IGTV & YouTube at the same time.
 This means you don’t have to record the same content twice & you can create both videos in their optimum format for each network.

 The same can be said about podcasting.
-Set up a camera to record video & you can upload to YouTube as well as iTunes.
+Set up a camera to record video & you can upload it to YouTube as well as your preferred podcast hosting service.

 Pay attention to what social media content you want to make before you start.
 If you know what to search for, it will be a lot easier to find.

 No, this doesn’t mean you need to lure your competition into a dark alleyway once the sun has set.